srackham/drake/README.md

 run()
 ```

 The `desc()` and `task()` APIs define and register tasks.
 The `run()`
 API executes the tasks that were specified on the command-line along
 with their prerequisite tasks. `run()` is normally the last statement
 in the drakefile.
-Tasks are executed once in the correct dependency
+Tasks are executed in the correct dependency order.
-order.

 Here are a couple of real-world examples: